-Our chauffeur turned out not to be an axe murderer but instead was simply a nice young man who drove a truck.
-While he was delivering us, he apologized.
+Our chauffeur turned out not to be an axe murderer but instead was simply a nice young man who drove a truck and didn’t want to get lost in the mountains.
+While he was delivering us, he apologized for what he was about to say.
 I know it’s rude, but could I ask how old you are?

 Why not?
 But let’s comb our hair first.